 Good question!
 We are building a space for healing and growth, a community of people who are supporting each other through transformation.
 We are there to help you mend your relationship to food, your body, and movement.
 Mendinground a dream that two friends had in 2018 where they hoped to cultivate a safe place to help others.
 And now they are living that dream.

-Right now, our services are mostly virtual, meaning we see clients for nutrition counseling over Zoom, have some pre-recorded yoga classes, as well as LiveStream and in-person classes (e-mail us to get those deets!).
+Right now, our services are mostly virtual, meaning we see clients for nutrition counseling over Zoom, have some pre-recorded yoga classes, as well as in-person yoga classes.
 We have the dream of building community together in a physical gathering space one day, a space rooted in cultivating self-trust and interconnectedness.
 For now, we’re here to help and happy to chat more about what that might look like for you!